Perhaps it is because I grew up on six acres of mid-coast Maine countryside with stone

 The previous owners were fabulous gardeners and landscapers and there a few amazing perennial beds that "simply" needed some thinning and weeding.
 I really didn't anticipate pulling weeds to be such a struggle

 for me during the healing process, but it really was up until about two weeks ago.
 I could carry Arlo, but yanking a good thistle really hurt!
 So the beds had to wait...but they are lookin' good now!
+The photo below was taken in what we call "the back 40", a big farm term referring to the back 40 acres.
+Of course we don't

 have 40 acres, but the north acre and a half or so is mostly meadow and trees, some berries and wildflowers.